KML-Fig09/YOLOv5_CBAM_Norfair_SAM/README.md

 This project addresses challenges faced by **digital streamers** in the gaming and tech world.
 Live-streaming communities often focus on streamers' computer setups, with their audience curious about the equipment used (e.g., headsets, mice, keyboards, PCs).
 To streamline communication, this project automatically detects these peripherals and presents information in an aesthetically appealing manner using advanced **deep learning techniques**.

 The system integrates a **custom YOLOv5** model, augmented with a **Convolutional Block Attention Module (CBAM)** to improve detection, alongside **Norfair tracking** to maintain object identity across frames, and the **Segment Anything Model (SAM)** for creating segmented masks with visually enhanced edge detection.
 This system is built to highlight detected objects, providing a **science-fiction-like experience** for the audience.

+**Note:** The datasets required this model were trained on are too large for this repository, but they have been linked below.
+The steps I took to combine and augment them will be included in this repo, and the in-depth project report is available on request.

 ## 🖥️ **Application Context**